 - Check your privacy settings for all devices

 Thank you for reviewing our Contest security tips page.
 Through education, we hope to lessen the number of our customers who fall victim to Internet criminals.

 Check back monthly for new tips and to win some great prizes!
 Here’s your chance to win a Dell Inspirion 15-500 2-in-1 (Retail value $599).

 Contest Rules: No purchase necessary.
 Void where prohibited.
 One entry per person.
 Must be 18 years of age or older to enter.
 Employees and family members of PenTeleData and their affiliates are ineligible.
 This contest is open to legal residents in PenTeleData territories only.
-One winner will be selected at random and will be announced after the selection on February 28, 2018.
+One winner will be selected at random and will be announced after the selection on May 31, 2018.
 Odds of winning will depend on number of entries.
 Winners must grant permission for PenTeleData to use his/her name, statements and image in future promotions, without compensation.
 All PenTeleData decisions and prize awards are final.
 Prizes may not be substituted and are not refundable, transferable or redeemable for cash.